Building

 Body mapping

 Where do you feel it?
-Tappable body diagram.
 Locate before you label.

-Being with it Breathe with it 3 minutes Yes, I have time I don't have time
+Being with it breathe 3 minutes Yes, I have time I don't have time

 Breathing with it